pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-git-tag"></a> `--git-tag`

-Tag in a Git repository from which the workload is going to be created.
-Can be used with `--git-commit` or `--git-branch`
+Tag in the workload source Git repository.
+Specify `--git-commit` or `--git-branch`.

 ### <a id="apply-git-commit"></a> `--git-commit`

-Commit in Git repo from where the workload is going to be resolved.
-Can be used with `--git-branch` or `git-tag`.
+Commit in the workload source Git repository.
+Specify `--git-branch` or `git-tag`.

 <details><summary>Example</summary>